Ayoush/commit-history-modifier/README.md

 # CommIt-HistORy-MoDIFIEr
-TEStinG Some SuB PROceSs foR ModIFyiNG cOMmIt HIsTORY
+TEStinG Some Sub PROceSs foR ModIFyiNG cOMmIt HIsTORY